lab2/Experiments/README.md

 # Experiments
 Code experiments ...
 I've moved all repos from 2011 till today to this repository.
-Since the code is quite old, it makes sense to group all sources together.
+Since the code is quite old I grouped all sources together.

+* CSS
+* C
+* C Sharp
+* Bash
+* Groovy
+* HTML
+* Java
+* ...